dcervantesr/mdas-api-damian_cervantes/Challenge2.md

     ![postmanClick2](img/clickSend2.png)

     Exception Scenarios: <br>
-    1. If you click again and try to add the same pokemon favorite the app will throw an exception (***PokemonFavoriteAlreadyExistException***) that indicates that the pokemon have been already added! <br><br>
+    1. If you click again and try to add the same pokemon favorite the app will throw an exception (***PokemonFavoriteAlreadyExist***) that indicates that the pokemon have been already added! <br><br>
-    2. If you click again and try to add a pokemon favorite with the a user that not exists then the app will throw an exception (***UserDoesNotExistException***) that indicates that the user haven't been created! <br><br>
+    2. If you click again and try to add a pokemon favorite with the a user that not exists then the app will throw an exception (***UserDoesNotExist***) that indicates that the user haven't been created! <br><br>

 5. Run Tests: